 Landscape affects the way the city is laid out and functions, and the way we experience it.
 This is true of geological features, historical changes such as reclamations, and the way we design spaces and introduce vegetation.
-Future designs can enhance areas and contribute to their distinctive character.
+Future designs can enhance areas and contribute to their distinctiveness of character.

-We aim to develop open space across the focus areas that have different character and uses depending on location and weather constraints to supplement the space we already have.
+Across the focus areas development will aim to provide open space that has different character and uses depending on location and weather constraints to supplement the space we already have.